Table of Contents

 The Science: Why Biotin Messes With Your Results

-Many thyroid tests use a very specific chemical bond between two substances: biotin and a protein called streptavidin.
-Think of them like a high-strength Velcro.
-Labs use this "Velcro" to catch and measure the tiny amounts of thyroid hormones (like TSH or T4) floating in your sample.
+Many thyroid tests rely on a chemical bond between biotin and a protein called streptavidin—essentially acting like high-strength Velcro to catch and measure tiny amounts of hormones.

 The "False Hyperthyroid" Trap

-Most commonly, biotin interference creates a pattern that looks exactly like hyperthyroidism (an overactive thyroid):
+Biotin interference often creates a pattern that mimics hyperthyroidism (an overactive thyroid):

 - TSH (Thyroid Stimulating Hormone): Often appears falsely low.